nickebbitt/nickebbitt.github.io/_drafts/206-12-17-making-a-mockery-of-web-services.markdown

 # Abstract

-With the help of [WireMock](http://wiremock.org/) we will explore how to create reliable and repeatable integration/system tests for an application that depends on an external web service or HTTP-based API.
+With the help of [WireMock](http://wiremock.org/) we will explore how to create reliable and repeatable end-to-end tests for an application that depends on an external web service or HTTP-based API.

 ## The Problem

 Until around 5 years ago all my experience was heavily focused in the client/server world of Oracle RDBMS and Oracle Forms.
 I then started working on web applications that followed a more three tiered architecture.
-These applications have generally followed the same pattern, a database (usually Oracle) exposed to the public internet via a HTTP-based web service that is consumed by a HTML/JavaScript based user interface.
+These applications have generally followed the same pattern, a database (usually Oracle) exposed via a HTTP-based web service that is consumed by a HTML/JavaScript based user interface.

 The most recent system of this nature that I have worked on was a mobile platform to provide integration between mobile devices and a "backend" HTTP-based web service.
 The mobile platform was cloud based exposing HTTP endpoints to be consumed by the mobile clients.

 We chose to architect the system to allow us to follow a Continuous Delivery (CD) approach using blue/green deployments.
-To allow us to deliver the system using this way it was essential that we could run automated acceptance tests to provide us with the confidence that we had a system that was always releasable.
+To allow us to deliver the system this way it was essential that we could run automated acceptance tests to provide us with the confidence that we had a system that was always releasable.

-The remainder of this blog explores the tools & techniques used to approach this problem.
+This blog post explores the tools & techniques used to approach this problem.

 ## Define: Mock